dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 **close_window:**
 > Gracefully close a window by PID.
 Only works for processes started by run_process.
 Sends WM_CLOSE message so the app can clean up properly.

+**get_build_info:**
+> Get plugin build information and directory paths.
+Use this to verify the plugin is working correctly and to check which directories are being used.
+Returns build number, plugin directory, project directory, .NET version, and OS version.

 ---